michael-jacobs/michael-jacobs.github.io/_pages/services.md

 {: .notice--info}

 **SPECIALIST ADVICE & EXPERTISE**
-I also collaborate with other consultants as a specialist, working on larger-scale statistical projects, in particular at the international level.
+I also collaborate with other consultants as a specialist, working on large-scale statistical projects, in particular at the international level.
 {: .notice--info}